One of the most challenging things to tell ourselves is, "I'm not okay."

 The choices we make in life stem from a deeper well: a place from within you that will continue to drive the direction of your life, living on autopilot, until you become more intimately familiar with this terrain.
 I call this your emotional core.
 Much like our body's core muscles strengthen us for healthy movement, I want to help you strengthen your emotional core so that you can enjoy a healthier and more fulfilling life.

-Please don't let the name "Grief" deceive you; think of this as an emotional wellness program.
-My coaching delivers a 30-year-old proven process with actionable steps you can take to feel better now and anytime life throws you a curveball moving forward.
+Please don't let the name "Grief" deceive you; think of investing in yourself with an emotional wellness program and integrate a more compassionate way of connecting with your story.
+My coaching transformation is rooted in a 30-year-old evidence-based process with actionable steps you can take to feel better now and anytime life throws you a curveball moving forward.

 By partnering with me on your coaching journey, you can expect to: